Contact Us for a Free Consultation (213) 542-0979

 • they're taking advantage of their employer.

-Of course, the authorities hate that and they're going to be looking to put the person in prison or jail in order to punish them.
+Of course, the authorities hate that, and they're going to be looking to put the person in prison or jail to punish them.

 This is because that's the worst thing they can typically do to them, aside from making them pay whatever money back that was taken.
 Of course, they're going to do that, as well.

-But one thing that I have seen that connects with the money and the jail/prison time, is if you can pay the money back.
+But one thing that I have seen that relates to the money and the jail/prison time is whether you can pay the money back.

-If somebody steals money and the authorities can prove it and the person is charged with embezzlement and they don't want to go to prison and be ordered to pay the money back, then what they can do a lot of times if try to come up with the money up front.
+If somebody steals money and the authorities can prove it and the person is charged with embezzlement and they don't want to go to prison and be ordered to pay the money back, then what they can do a lot of times if trying to come up with the money upfront.

-To me, that's a recipe for success if you're charged with embezzlement in California.
-You don't want to go to jail and you don't want to go to prison.
+That's a recipe for success if you're charged with embezzlement in California.
+You don't want to go to jail, and you don't want to go to prison.

 Avoid Jail by Retaining an Experienced Criminal Lawyer

-Another recipe for success in these embezzlement cases is hiring a seasoned criminal defense attorney who know how to either fight these cases or mitigate them, depending on what the circumstances are.
+Another recipe for success in these embezzlement cases is hiring a seasoned criminal defense attorney who knows how to either fight them or mitigate them, depending on the circumstances.

 • your criminal record,